zulip/zulip-gci/tasks/eslint.md

    error and fix violations' (where a value is specified, use that instead of error, and if the current value is 0 or off, mention that).
-6. Submit a pull request to zulip/gci-submissions.
+6. Submit a pull request with a title mentioning `eslint`.

 An example pull request (PR) would look like this: https://github.com/zulip/zulip/pull/2408